Why Books Are The Cheapest Journey One Can Buy?

 My impression is, however, that a lot of people didn’t find this secret place within the books.
 They don’t see the same windows as I do.

-In addition, I believe that they have failed when choosing a destination wonderland.
+Also, I believe that they have failed when choosing a destination wonderland.
 On the other hand, they believe that imagination is restricted to kids only.
 Or that the reading is boring and just a waste of time.
 So, the dialog stops here.

 There are, indeed, some benefits of regular reading.
 We are already familiar with the insight that reading expands one’s vocabulary.
 It also improves one’s written skills.